 App Configuration Issues

-- Incorrect App Settings: Ensure you are using the correct app version that matches your thermostat model.
-Double-check settings for any discrepancies.
+- Double-check that you are using the correct app version that matches your thermostat model.
+Look for any discrepancies in settings that might hinder the setup process.

-- Firmware Updates: If the app isn’t functioning properly, there might be pending firmware updates for your thermostat or the app itself.
+- If the app isn’t functioning properly, check for pending firmware updates for both your thermostat and the app itself.
+Keeping everything up-to-date can resolve many connectivity issues.

 Compatibility Concerns